By Staff Writer at LMG Security / Feb 23rd, 2021

 • With the proliferation of IoT and “smart” everything, you may have web applications hanging out on the Internet that you don’t even know about.
 We’ve seen everything from building HVAC systems, unsecured surveillance systems, and APIs that returned healthcare data.
 The compromise of these applications could lead to hackers holding that physical facility, system, application, or even the organization’s data hostage.

-The most common vulnerabilities are information disclosures, header and cookie misconfigurations, username enumeration, and lack of MFA, as well as cross-site scripting, cross-site resource sharing, and cross-site request forgery.
+The most common vulnerabilities are information disclosures, header and cookie misconfigurations, username enumeration, lack of MFA, as well as cross-site scripting, cross-site resource sharing, and cross-site request forgery.

 Question: What is LMG Security’s Web Application Security Assessment Methodology?